Executive Summary

 The PASSHE Dispute

-The Pennsylvania State System of Higher Education (PASSHE) is a Commonwealth instrumentality established under the Public School Code, 24 P.S. § 20-2002-A(a), comprising fourteen public universities, including West Chester University of Pennsylvania (the University).
-Portions of the University's North Campus sit within the Borough's jurisdictional limits, and the parties did not dispute that at least some of the stormwater flowing from North Campus either enters and flows through the Borough System or flows directly into a nearby watercourse.
-The Borough issued invoices to PASSHE and the University for the Stormwater Charge in 2017, 2018, and 2019, in amounts totaling approximately $132,088.68 per year.
-The University did not pay the invoices, asserting that the charge constituted a tax from which the University, as a Commonwealth instrumentality, was immune.
+The Pennsylvania State System of Higher Education (PASSHE), established under the Public School Code, 24 P.S. § 20-2002-A(a), includes 14 public universities, including West Chester University of Pennsylvania (the University).
+Portions of the University's North Campus fall within the Borough's jurisdiction, and both parties agreed that some stormwater from North Campus enters the Borough System or nearby watercourse.
+The Borough invoiced PASSHE and the University for the Stormwater Charge in 2017, 2018, and 2019, totaling approximately $132,088.68 per year.
+The University did not pay, asserting immunity as a Commonwealth instrumentality on the grounds that the charge was a tax.

 The Stakes